Approximations of countably-infinite linear programs over bounded measure spaces: Motivating problems revisited

 Let $H$ and $G$ be as in \eqref{eq:dtex} for the discrete-time case or \eqref{eq:ctex} in the continuous-time case.
 For discrete-time chains, Assumption~\ref{assumption}$(iii)$ holds with $a_r:=r^{-1}$ because one-step matrices $P$ are row stochastic.
 For continuous-time chains, choosing $w(x):=(-q(x,x))^d$ for $d>1$ means that \eqref{eq:gbounds} holds with $a_r=r^{1-d}$.
 Corollary~\ref{cor:optimal}$(ii)$ (with $f:=1$) and Proposition~\ref{uniqueth3} yield converging approximations $\rho^r_*$ and $\psi^r_*$ of the occupation measure $\nu$ and exit distribution $\mu$, respectively.
 If error bounds are important, then Theorem \ref{lconvlpt} and Corollary~\ref{uniqueth4} yield the approximations $l^r$ and $l^r_\psi$ accompanied by such bounds.

-In the Markov chain setting, Assumption~\ref{assumption}$(iv)$ is a very mild restriction: it requires that the chain must be able to leave the domain (in one or more jumps) from every state $x$ for which $w(x)=0$.
+For the exit problem, Assumption~\ref{assumption}$(iv)$ is a very mild restriction: it requires that the chain must be able to leave the domain (in one or more jumps) from every state $x$ for which $w(x)=0$.
 If the exit time is almost surely finite, states from which the chain cannot leave the domain are irrelevant, as the chain has zero probability of visiting them.